Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 To sum it up, this solution basically ping-pongs the controll of the execution between the engine thread and the backed thread, and by using coroutines we can do this in a state machine like manner.

+For the implementation details browse the code, every method and decision is well documented for education purposes.

 #### Notes

 This is just one way of implementation of threaded coroutines.
 You could easily transform this code into another execution logic, by using delegates.